Keksuccino/docs_fancymenu/modpacks.md

 The main thing you need to do is copy one special folder that FancyMenu uses to save all your designs.

-## What you'll need to find:
+## What you'll need to find

 1. **Your "Minecraft Instance" Folder:** This is the main folder on your computer where all the files for a specific Minecraft setup (like the one where you designed your menus) are stored.
 Launchers like CurseForge and Modrinth call these "instances" or "profiles."
 2. **The `config` Folder:** Inside your Minecraft instance folder, there's usually a folder named `config`.
 This is where many mods store their settings.
 3. **The `fancymenu` Folder:** Inside that `config` folder, FancyMenu creates its own folder called `fancymenu`.
 This is the golden folder we need!

-## How to Find the Instance Save Location:
+## How to Find the Instance Save Location

 ### If you use the CurseForge App